boost-cmake/bcm/doc/src/BCMPackage.rst

 .. program:: bcm_package

 This setups a non-boost package in cmake.
-This is similiar to ``bcm_boost_package`` but with extra flexibily as it does not have boost specific conventions.
+This is similar to ``bcm_boost_package`` but with extra flexibility as it does not have boost specific conventions.
 This function creates a library target that will be installed and exported.
 In addition, the target will be setup to auto-link for the tests.

 .. option:: <package-name>